gabridinosauro/CPAE_article/metagenomics/bioinformatics/5_genome_centric_bioinformatics.md

 ```

-to create then a KO table we run this script
+to create then a KO table we run this script in R

 ```